lmc-eu/spirit-design-system/packages/design-tokens/README.md

 In Spirit, the [`@tokens.scss`] file simply @forwards all design tokens exposed by [`index.scss`] which in turn @forwards all design token categories.
 To make your design tokens compatible with Spirit, just create a `@tokens.scss` file and
-@forward all your design tokens through it, e.g.:
+@forward all your design tokens through it, for example:

 ```scss
 // @tokens.scss